 - Publicity: All stages of the revision process will be announced via the standard-discuss mailing list, and through GitHub issues.
 These are the formal channels for notification during the process.

-- Consensus: All processes should aim towards gaining community consensus for changes.
+- Consensus: All processes will aim towards gaining community consensus for changes.

-- Appeal: Any party may appeal against decisions made during the process by writing to the standard governance working group (address tbc.).
+- Appeal: Any party can appeal against decisions made during the process by writing to the standard governance working group, which can be reached through Lindsey Marchessault.
 The working group has the authority to reject proposed revisions on the standard in response to appeals.

 Changes to OCDS can be proposed by anyone at any point via the public, online, standard issue tracker either as issues for discussion, or pull requests with a clear description of the proposed change.